 Wat Sri Suphan is a unique and exquisite modern interpretation of traditional Lanna design built entirely by skilled traditional workers from the local community.

-WHEN IN CHIANG MAI, YOU MAY ALSO LIKE:
+G MAI, YOU MAY ALSO LIKE:

 BAN RAK THAI (MAE AW) The Most Beautiful Village in Thailand